-Figure 2.6: Principle scheme of betatron oscillations of the center of the beam around a closed orbit can be utilized to maximize the beam separation at extraction.
+Figure 2.6: Principle scheme of maximizing the beam separation at extraction by utilizing betatron oscillations of the beam center.
 Important is only the relation between turn-separation and beam width.
-The 'stepwidth' $\Delta R$ is the distance between turns for betatron amplitude zero.
+The 'stepwidth' ΔR is the distance between turns for betatron amplitude zero.
 The upper plot shows the beam density along the radius, which is a superposition of Gaussian profiles.
 In the lower half, the clockwise-rotating phase space vector of the centroid of the beam is shown for each turn.
-The reduction of the radial tune to $\approx 1.5$ on the last turns is essential for the intended operation of this scheme.
+The reduction of the radial tune to ≈ 1.5 on the last turns is essential for the intended operation of this scheme.

 Figure 2.7: Relative losses in the Ring cyclotron during two different operation scenarios.
 The upper graph depicts the relative losses during the operation in 2015 with a beam current of 2.2 mA for standard operation and 2.4 mA for beam development shifts, respectively.
 The average loss current at 2.4 mA is approx. 230(44) nA and thus two times higher than at 2.2 mA.
 Due to the Injector II upgrade, the beam current was limited to 2.0 mA in 2018.
-The average losses at this current are approx. 82(25) nA on (13%), and targets (12%).
-Although this does not reflect the characteristics related to each year of operation, it is a guideline for risk management and stock-keeping of spares.
+The average losses at this current are approx. 82(25) nA the cathode and thus discharges of the electrostatic elements.
+To mitigate this effect, an aluminium shroud was attached to the electrostatic devices to shield the RF-power and screen it from straying ions.